stuartmemo/miniplate/README.md

 miniplate
 =========

-A basic html file to use as a starting point for quick experiments.
+A basic html file to be used as a starting point for quick experiments.